top of page

 The King Ya-nap were spiritual and firmly claimed that all sickness was attributed or associated with acts of sorcery.
 The mulgarradock was called upon to heal and ‘cleanse’ the victim of the evil spirits and effectively rid the person of their ailment.
 We are unaware of the circumstances involved with Yallapoli’s illness.
 Perhaps we can deduce that the lad thought by coming to the white man’s camp site, there was a chance of being healed.
 This idea is open to speculation; however I point out that Yallapoli was not accompanied by anyone.
 He came on his own volition to the white man’s camp.
 With so much intense unrest amongst the King Ya-nup men, Wakefield commanded his soldiers not to retaliate.
 He realised the enormity of the situation and wished to quell any possible conflict quickly.

+We must remember that Coolbun would have been an adept thrower of a spear, after all hunting was part of his everyday life using this weapon.
 Therefore Coolbun had intended to miss Captain Wakefield but sent a strong message of grave meaning to the entire penal outpost.
 Coolbun knew of Wakefield’s authority and yet he wished to express the feelings of all the King Ya-nup to the ‘newcomers’ Commandant.
 Captain Wakefield never recorded this event himself, nor was it mentioned in any correspondence to Sydney Cove.
 Whether Captain Wakefield felt that this incident marred his authority, not just of the penal outpost, but also his desire to maintain conciliatory relations with the King Ya-nup, can only be surmised.

-The above account was conveyed to the fourth and last Commandant at King George Sound, Captain Collett Barker (31st December 1784 – 30th April 1831) in January 1830 by the overseer of the convicts.
+The above account was conveyed to the fourth and last Commandant at King George Sound, Captain Collet Barker (31st December 1784 – 30th April 1831) in January 1830 by the overseer of the convicts.
 When coming across some ground that had been cleared by the prisoners, Barker noticed a small plot that he had not noticed beforehand.
 Barker questioned the overseer who readily enlightened him that this was Yallapoli’s burial ground and related the circumstances surrounding the boy’s death.
 By the end of 1827, the situation at the penal outpost had made a remarkable turnaround.
 Definite progress had been achieved and Wakefield was inspired to continue his drive to develop the campsite even further.

 A copy of a letter came to the attention of Captain Wakefield in January of 1828 which was to alter Wakefield’s progressive outlook.
 Governor Ralph Darling had written a letter to Viscount Goderich in London, expressing his doubts of the continued viability of the penal settlement at King George Sound.
 Darling had never really been keen with the enthusiastic request from Lord Bathurst in 1825 to commence a British presence on the west coast of Australia.
 It was a half-hearted effort displayed by Darling simply to keep Bathurst satisfied when he had ordered Lockyer to undertake the quest in 1826.
 Darling mentioned in his report to Viscount Goderich that distance was a problem.
 He also cited that the region appeared to be mostly unproductive with little prospects for permanent settlers coming to King George Sound.
 The letter went on to express the recommendation to abandon King George Sound completely.